The answer to just about every interesting question seems to be "It depends.".

 Leaders from whom you want more have what they need to lead you.
 They have your attention.

-The thing about beliefs is that they're durable.
+Beliefs are durable.
 They're stable by default.
 Beliefs remain unchanged until there's a reason to change them.

-Likability is about what we feel.
-And feelings are fluid.
+Likability is about what we feel, and feelings are fluid.

 Feelings change from moment to moment based on where we focus attention.